 There are several licenses for open source and software, e.g. MIT license and GNU General Public License.
 Before choosing the license, clear the legal issues related to the work and find out is there any possibility that your work could have commercial use.
 You can use Github’s tool to choose open source license and Open Source Initiative has listed useful information about open source licenses and differences between them.

 CC BY is the most popular license for open publishing.
 The license requires that others who use your work must give you credit the way you request, but they can share your work and modify it freely, eg. text can be translated.
 Nevertheless, all modifications must be indicated and there has to be a link to the license and reference/linki to the original work.
 The CC BY license enables maximum distribution and long-term preservation independent of publishers.
-The use of the license is also recommended by the University of Helsinki Principles of Open Publishing and the consortium of research funders cOAlition S. The Academy of Finland is part of cOAlitonS and Academy requires (since 2 November 2020 funded research) the use of Creative Commons Attribution (CC BY) 4.0 for peer reviewed articles but deviations from this requirement is possible in expectional cases and for justified reasons:
+The use of the license is also recommended by the University of Helsinki Principles of Open Publishing and the consortium of research funders cOAlition S. The Research Council of Finland is part of cOAlitonS and it requires (since 2 November 2020 funded research) the use of Creative Commons Attribution (CC BY) 4.0 for peer reviewed articles but deviations from this requirement is possible in expectional cases and for justified reasons:

 The purpose of the CC license is to tell other users what kind of usage is acceptable, given that the author still holds the copyright of the work.
 The license includes disclaimer of warranty and limitation of liability.
 This means that it is not allowed to use the work against those terms that the licensor has been announced, and copyright law tells consequences, what misusing of works might cause.
 It is not necessary to have just one license for the whole work, eg. text and photos can be shared by different licenses but this has to be announced clearly.